micro-os-plus/web-jekyll/pages/user-manual/features.md

 ### Portable

-By design µOS++/CMSIS++ is highly portable; it was developed mostly on macOS and its tests are constantly run on both 32 and 64-bits platforms.
+By design µOS++ is highly portable; it was developed mostly on macOS and its tests are constantly run on both 32 and 64-bits platforms.

 ### ROMable